ilightshow/privacy-policy/policy.md

 ## Summary 📝

-Your privacy is important to us, iLightShow only collects the minimum amount of data required to make the app/service work.
-Most of the data used by the app isn't collected at all and only used locally on your device (like the music playback or microphone audio levels).
+Your privacy is important to me (Nicolas Anjoran 🙋‍♂️).

+iLightShow only collects the minimum amount of data required to run the app/service.

+Most of the data used by the app is not collected at all and only used locally on your device (like music playback or microphone audio levels).

 If you have any question, feel free to reach out to me at contact@ilightshow.net.